Ice Age: Continental Drift: Plot

 The Herd washes ashore on Switchback Cove, which gives a current back to their home.
-After learning that Gutt has enslaved a group of hyrax and is using them to build a new iceberg ship, Manny coordinates a plan with some more hyrax to free their comrades and steal the ship, and they are able to create a diversion.
-Just before they manage to escape aboard the ship, Diego tries to convince Shira to leave the pirates and join The Herd so she can live a better life, but Shira, while initially accepting, instead stays behind and slows Gutt down so The Herd can escape.
-Gutt forms yet another ship and plans to seek revenge on Manny.
+After discovering that Gutt has enslaved a group of hyrax and is using them to build a new ship, Manny coordinates a plan with some more hyraxes to free their comrades and steal the ship.
+Just before they manage to escape aboard it, Diego tries to convince Shira to leave the pirates and join The Herd so she can live a better life, but Shira, while initially accepting, instead stays behind and slows Gutt down so The Herd can escape.
+Gutt forms yet another ship and plots to avenge himself.

-Meanwhile, during the animals' trek to the land bridge back on the mainland, Peaches joins the group of mammoths from before, only to find out that they do not care about the ongoing danger and they look down on her for being friends with a molehog named Louis.
-When Louis overhears Peaches telling the other mammoths that they are not actually friends, Peaches has a change of heart about her new friends, berates them for their cocky attitudes, and leaves them.
+Meanwhile, during the animals' trek to the land bridge back at the mainland, Peaches joins the group of mammoths from before, only to find out that they do not care about the ongoing danger and they look down on her for being friends with molehog Louis, who has a secret crush on her.
+When Louis overhears Peaches telling the other mammoths that they are not actually friends, she has a change of heart about her new friends, berates them for their cocky attitudes and leaves them.

-After narrowly escaping a pack of sirens, Manny, Sid, Diego, and Granny return home and find that not only has the land bridge been destroyed, but Gutt has beaten them and taken Ellie, Peaches, and the rest of The Herd hostage.
-A fight ensues, as Granny's pet whale, Precious, arrives and fends off Gutt's crew.
-Manny defeats Gutt in a final duel on an ice floe and reunites with his family and friends.
-Gutt subsequently encounters a siren that assumes the shape of a female Gigantopithecus, who eats him alive by trapping him in a giant clam.
-In the aftermath, Peaches happily reconciles with both Manny and Louis, and Shira joins The Herd and becomes a couple with Diego.
-With their home destroyed by the land shift, Precious takes the entire Herd to a lush island, where the hyraxes from earlier have already started rebuilding their civilization.
+After narrowly escaping a colony of sirens, Manny, Sid, Diego and Granny return home and find that not only has the land bridge been destroyed, but Gutt has beaten them and taken Ellie, Peaches and the rest of The Herd hostage.
+A fight ensues, as Granny's pet Livyatan, Precious, arrives and fends off the pirate, while Manny triumphs over Gutt, who is subsequently eaten alive by a siren.
+Peaches happily reconciles with both Manny and Louis and Shira joins The Herd, starting a relationship with Diego.
+With their former home destroyed by the land shift, the entire Herd relocates to a lush island, where the hyraxes from earlier have already started rebuilding their civilization.

 Voice cast

 Top row: Ray Romano, John Leguizamo, Denis Leary and Peter Dinklage voice Manny, Sid, Diego and Captain Gutt.

 Middle row: Josh Gad, Seann William Scott, Josh Peck and Aziz Ansari voice Louis, Crash, Eddie and Squint.

-Bottom row: Wanda Sykes, Keke Palmer, Jennifer Lopez, and Queen Latifah voice Granny, Peaches, Shira and Ellie.
+Bottom row: Wanda Sykes, Keke Palmer, Jennifer Lopez and Queen Latifah voice Granny, Peaches, Shira and Ellie.